miladfa7/Install-Tensorflow-GPU-2.1.0-on-Linux-Ubuntu-18.04/README.md

     min_cuda_compute_capability=None
 )
 ```
-if the output was True then everything OK!
+if the output was True then everything OK!<br>
 References: